 Molly Montgomery is a Vice President in ASG’s Europe practice.
 Drawing on more than 15 years of experience in government and international affairs, she helps clients build and expand their businesses and navigate international challenges, with a focus on Europe and technology issues.

 Ms. Montgomery joined ASG from the White House, where she served as Special Advisor to the Vice President for Europe and Eurasia.
 During her 14-year career in the U.S. Foreign Service, Ms. Montgomery also served in the State Department’s Executive Secretariat and the Office of Eastern European Affairs; at the U.S. embassies in Riga, Sarajevo, and Kabul; and at the U.S. Consulate General in Dubai.

 Ms. Montgomery is a non-resident fellow in the Center on the United States and Europe at the Brookings Institution.
 She is a frequent commentator on U.S. foreign policy, European affairs, and technology policy.
 Her media appearances include CNN, the BBC, NPR, The Washington Post, and The New York Times, among others.

-Ms. Montgomery earned an M.P.A. in International Relations from the Woodrow Wilson School at Princeton University and holds a B.A. in Political Science and History from Stanford University.
-She is a recipient of the Thomas R. Pickering Foreign Affairs Fellowship and a term member of the Council of Foreign Relations.
-She speaks French, Russian, and Serbo-Croatian.
+Ms. Montgomery earned an M.P.A. in International Relations from the Princeton University School of Public and International Affairs and holds a B.A. in Political Science and History from Stanford University.
+She is a recipient of the Thomas R. Pickering Foreign Affairs Fellowship, a graduate of MIT’s Seminar XXI program, and a term member of the Council on Foreign Relations.